manodeep/Corrfunc/README.rst

 1. **Fast** Theory pair-counting is **7x** faster than ``SciPy cKDTree``, and at least **2x** faster than all existing public codes.
 2. **OpenMP Parallel** All pair-counting codes can be done in parallel (with strong scaling efficiency >~ 95% up to 10 cores)
-3. **Python Extensions** Python extensions allow you to do the compute-heavy bits using C while retaining all of the user-friendliness of python.
+3. **Python Extensions** Python extensions allow you to do the compute-heavy bits using C while retaining all of the user-friendliness of Python.
 4. **Weights** All correlation functions now support *arbitrary, user-specified* weights for individual points
 5. **Modular** The code is written in a modular fashion and is easily extensible to compute arbitrary clustering statistics.
 6. **Future-proof** As we get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.